MoMalmir/sc2Assign/README.md

 ```

 # Data input
-You need to provide the algorithm with count matrix, nomalized matrix and the gene marker set
+You need to provide the algorithm with sparse count matrix, sparse nomalized matrix and the gene marker set

 # Output files
 The ouput files are sc2Assign and WAffinity prediicted cell type for each single cell